ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/modernization_process_documentation.md

    - Addresses memory management issues (3,245 raw new occurrences)
    - Improves memory safety and reduces the risk of leaks

+3. **C-style Casts → Safe Casts**
+   - Replaces C-style casts with safer alternatives (static_cast, dynamic_cast)
+   - Addresses 5,098 occurrences found in our baseline
+   - Improves type safety and makes the intent of casts more explicit

+4. **Out Parameters → Return Values**
+   - Replaces out parameters with direct return values or structured returns
+   - Addresses 5,027 occurrences found in our baseline
+   - Makes APIs more intuitive and easier to use with modern C++ features

 ### Template Structure

 Each template includes: